-For example, I stayed in the Istituto Santa Giuliana Falconieri in Rome, located right next to the Piazza Navona in the historic part of the city and close to everything.
-And the location is very important and you MUST check it before booking your accommodation.
+For example, I stayed in the Istituto Santa Giuliana Falconieri in Rome, located right next to the Piazza Navona in the historic part of the city; one of the best neighborhoods in Rome for travelers.
+The location is very important and you MUST check it before booking it.
 Some hostels might offer a price that’s too good to be true, but they might be located far away from all tourist attractions.

 - Rent a bicycle: this will cost you between 10 and 15 EUR per day, but it will allow you to see much more of the city and not to be dependent on the public transport.